Having a lot of Users loading your Bubble.io app at the same time can be a tricky problem to solve as it creates a capacity spike.

 What to do?

-How to handle sudden capacity spikes
+How to handle sudden traffic spikes

 To be clear, this is not a Bubble problem; any platform that relies on a server with a set amount of capacity will struggle if that capacity is overspent in sudden spikes.
 As we’ll see, the answer can sometimes be solved in Bubble, but other times we need to look at external solutions to reach our goal.
 Let’s have a look at some different solutions.